stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 When the receiver is restarted, it will start in Bind mode.

-## Fail-safe
-* The receiver fail-safes after 1 second when no packets are received.
-If a connection is not restored within 3 seconds then the receiver will disarm.
-* At fail-safe the channels are set to the fail-safe value.
-* When a receiver is bound the failsafe values are reset to the default values and all channels at mid-point.

 ## Customizing fail-safe values
 **Do not set fail-safe values while in flight!** Due to the length of time it takes to write the new fail-safe values to EEPROM, the receiver may go into fail-safe mode while saving the values, causing loss of control of the model.
 Before flying a model, always test the fail-safe values after they have been set.